Meet the Scholars

 Sea Grant Legislative Fellow 2013

-Laura Hagen is our 2013 Legislative Fellow, and will be spending the session in Salem working with members of the Oregon Coastal Caucus.
+Laura Hagen was our 2013 Legislative Fellow, and is spending the session in Salem working with members of the Oregon Coastal Caucus.
+The next Legislative Fellow will be selected in 2014 for the 2015 legislative session.

 Sea Grant Natural Resources Policy Fellow 2013